oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-pdb.md

 ### **Export and Import User Requirement**

 In this task we will migrate the database using the Transportable Tablespace (TTS) migration method.
 With this method the migration must done as a user with SYSDBA role.
-We will use SYS on both source and destination databasesmm so there's no additional user requirements
+We will use SYS on both source and destination databases so there's no additional user requirements

 ### **Named Credential Requirement**